 The good news is that the butterflies that hatch will have plenty of nectar available to fuel their travels and reproductive escapades once they take flight.
 Spring wildflowers are showing their many colors in grand form.

 According to the experts at the Lady Bird Johnson Wildflower Center, we’re moving from the early to the middle of wildflower season in South and Central Texas.
-“If it’s bluebonnets in Central Texas you’re looking for, they’re still going strong, but on the downturn from their peak about two weeks ago,” said Andrea Amaya Long, horticulture director at the Center.
+“If it’s bluebonnets in Central Texas you’re looking for, they’re still going strong, but on the downturn from their peak about two weeks ago,” said Andrea DeLong-Amaya, horticulture director at the Center.

 Temperatures and rainfall determine the length of the wildflower season.
 If a dry heat wave hits, the flowers won’t last as long.